opea-project/GenAIComps/comps/llms/text-generation/native/langchain/README.md

 In order to start Native LLM service, you need to setup the following environment variables first.

+For LLM model, both `Qwen` and `Falcon3` models are supported.
+Users can set different models by changing the `LLM_NATIVE_MODEL` below.

 ```bash
 export LLM_NATIVE_MODEL="Qwen/Qwen2-7B-Instruct"
 export HUGGINGFACEHUB_API_TOKEN="your_huggingface_token"